panchosoft/DeployMultipleFunctions/README.md

-# Deploying a Solution with Multiple Function Apps to Azure
+# 🚀 Deploying a Solution with Multiple Function Apps to Azure

 This repository demonstrates how to deploy a solution with multiple function apps into separate Azure Function App services using the power of GitHub Actions.

-The solution can be opened with Visual Studio 2022 or Visual Studio code and it includes 3 sample function app projects (Liquid, Solid and Solidus) written in C# and .NET 6.0.
+The solution can be opened with Visual Studio 2022 or Visual Studio Code and it includes 3 sample function app projects (Liquid, Solid, and Solidus) written in C# and .NET 6.0.

-## Usage
+## 💻 Usage

 Feel free to explore the code, configuration files, and GitHub Actions workflows in this repository.
 Use them as references or starting points for your own deployments with multiple function apps.

-## GitHub Actions
+## ⚙️ GitHub Actions

-#### :twisted_rightwards_arrows: Deploy All Functions to Azure
+#### 🔄 Deploy All Functions to Azure

 This action automates the process of building and deploying the three function app projects in the solution to Azure.
 Optionally, it updates the API Management API endpoints definition based on the projects' configuration using OpenAPI.